SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/enterprise-audit.md

 id: enterprise-audit
 title: Sumo Logic Enterprise Audit App
 sidebar_label: Enterprise Audit
 description: The Sumo Logic Enterprise Audit Apps present information on account management activities, user activities, and management of library content (searches, dashboards/reports, and folders) in your Sumo Logic account.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This feature is available in the following account plans.
+:::sumo availability

+The Audit Event Index is only available for Trial and Enterprise accounts.

 <table>
   <tr>